OsvaldN/APS360_Project/README.md

 |Penalty                     | 0%   |

 ### 1.0 Introduction
 The purpose of the project is to generate human faces that do not exist in the training set.
-Four models will be compared: An autoencoder (AE), a variational autoencoder (VAE), a Deep Convolutional Generative Adversarial Network (DC-GAN), and a Variational Autoencoder Generative Adversarial Network (VAE-GAN).
-All models will be trained on a processed version of the publicly available LFW face dataset.
+Four models are compared: An autoencoder (AE), a variational autoencoder (VAE), a Deep Convolutional Generative Adversarial Network (DC-GAN), and a Variational Autoencoder Generative Adversarial Network (VAE-GAN).
+All models are trained on a processed version of the publicly available LFW face dataset.

-Our motivation is to learn about different face generation architectures since there are many applications related to face generation, which includes police sketching and data augmentation.
+Our motivation is to learn about different face generation architectures since there are many applications related to face generation, including police sketching and data augmentation.
 We are also interested in assessing the effects of GANs on face generation.
 We would like to determine if GANs create sharper reconstructions and whether a VAE-GAN has more control over a generation due to the restrictions on its latent space [1].

 Considering the complexity of the task, machine learning is an appropriate tool for it; face generation is a task that does not lend itself to rules-based systems.
 Unlike traditional algorithms, machine learning algorithms can learn from large amounts of input data and create new data based on the structure of existing data [2].

 ### 2.0 Illustration
-The four models will be trained on the cleaned data (Figure 1).
-Quantitative assessment will be conducted by comparing MSE on the training set.
+An AE, a VAE, a DC-GAN, and a VAE-GAN are trained on the cleaned data (Figure 1).
+Quantitative assessments are conducted by comparing MSE on the training set.
 However, the DC-GAN does not perform reconstruction so it will be assessed based on the quality of the generated faces.
-Ease of manipulating embeddings to generate new images will also be considered.
+Ease of manipulating embeddings to generate new images is also considered.

 <p align="center">
 <img src=/images/image15.png>